tranquocviet226/tranquocviet226/README.md

-## A Javascript Developer (Mobile, Web, Backend) <br> Currently learning about problem solving skills and working as a Javascript developer
+## A Javascript Developer (Mobile, Web, Backend) <br> Currently learning about problem-solving skills and working as a Javascript developer

 ### Contact me